LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Add support for Ancestor nodes on All Samples grids
   - Prevent faceting for Ancestor nodes not at top level
-  - Update `getSelectRowCountColumnsStr` to use all columns when there are Ancestor columns in the mix

 ### version 3.47.0
 *Released*: 30 May 2024